contissa/one-click-hugo-cms/content/authors/admin/_index.md

 - Visitors
 ---

 Giuseppe Contissa is professor of legal informatics at the University of Bologna, Law School.
+He is meber of the Alma Human AI research center.
 His research interests include legal informatics and computer law.